 Repatriate Money from NRO Account Procedure

 Individual who is having doubt of how to repatriate money from NRO account should follow the following procedure.
 Repatriation of funds from NRO account is a normal procedure used by NRI individual settled outside India from time to time.
 This particular procedure is required in order to transfer funds from India in Indian currency at an Indian bank branch to a foreign bank and branch either in Indian currency or in foreign currency.
-Such process of repatriation needs to follow the guidelines as may be specified by the government of India since money from India is being transferred to a foreign land.
+Such a process of repatriation needs to follow the guidelines as may be specified by the government of India since money from India is being transferred to a foreign land.
 Such guidelines and restrictions are specified by the government of India in collaboration with the Indian banks.
-Thus it is essential to understand the guidelines as specified by the specific bank and its branch regarding repatriation of funds from NRO account and the specific steps and procedures which needs to be followed.
+Thus it is essential to understand the guidelines as specified by the specific bank and its branch regarding the repatriation of funds from NRO account and the specific steps and procedures which needs to be followed.
 For example in case an NRI individual wants to repatriate money from his/her NRO account in ICICI bank online, then the following steps need to be followed:

 - The NRI individual needs to login to his/her bank Internet Banking account